Perter Saaremets

 The Leadership Team

-Skimstone Arts’ Leadership Team is a group of more experienced members of Young Artists Collective and Assistant Project Managers who meet each week to discuss matters important to them and help steer the direction of Skimstone Arts.
+Skimstone Arts’ Leadership Team was a group of more experienced members of Young Artists Collective and Assistant Project Managers who met each week to discuss matters important to them and help steer the direction of Skimstone Arts.
 This includes helping to plan Skimstone Arts’ workshops, projects and gigs, but also pursuing their own artistic endeavours and supporting fellow creatives in the Young Artists Collective.

-Our Young Artist Collective activity is made possible with support from Youth Music, Garfield Western, Wellesley Fund, and Community Foundation Tyne & Wear.
+Our Young Artist Collective activity was made possible with support from Youth Music, Garfield Western, Wellesley Fund, and Community Foundation Tyne & Wear.

 Recent projects include: